 What dangers do cigarette butts cause to the environment?

 Cigarette butts are small and full of toxins.
-They fill up the animal’s stomach with a brew of chemicals and leave them hungry, while their stomachs become full of plastic.
+They fill up the animal’s stomachs with a brew of chemicals, leaving them hungry, while their stomachs become full of plastic.
 Sadly the animal eventually starves to death.

 Every sea bird in the world is now affected by plastic pollution.
-Birds are returning from the sea to feed their chicks with small amounts of plastic rubbish and cigarette butts.
+Birds return from the sea to feed their chicks with small amounts of plastic rubbish and cigarette butts.

 An estimated 4.5 trillion are littered each year.

-Are cigarette butts the bigger evil that no one wants to admit too?
+Are cigarette butts the bigger evil that no one wants to admit to?

 Why is littering cigarette butts tolerated?

-I think a lot of smokers still don’t actually know that cigarette butts are not recyclable.
+I think many smokers still don’t know that cigarette butts are not recyclable.
 They are also a big thread in causing wildfires when carelessly tossed away.